 hectares per year between 2000 and 2010, with most happening in tropical countries .
 The loss of forests is regrettable not only due to the fact that trees provide a carbon sink which can help mitigate the impacts of climate change; but also because forests provide food and shelter to many species of fauna and flora that are losing their natural habitats.

 This is even more concerning when we take into account that about 80 percent of the world’s documented species can be found in tropical rainforests which are more vulnerable to deforestation.

 In fact, over the decades deforestation has already led to the loss of several species.
-In fact, species began falling in numbers and going extinct already in the 19th century.
+Species began falling in numbers and going extinct already throughout the 19th century.
 Despite recorded species extinctions and attempts to recover particularly plants through remaining seeds, rates of biodiversity loss are not falling.
-Today, new research indicates that species that we may come across in our forests today, are likely not to survive the destruction of further deforestation³.
+Today, new research indicates that species that we may come across in our forests today, are likely not to survive the destruction of further deforestation .